MoonshotAI/Kimi-K2/README.md

 Our model checkpoints are stored in block-fp8 format, you can find it on [Huggingface](https://huggingface.co/moonshotai/Kimi-K2-Instruct).

-Currently, It is recommended to run Kimi-K2 on the following inference engines:
+Currently, it is recommended to run Kimi-K2 on the following inference engines:

 * vLLM
 * SGLang